 Being a leader is not the glamorous life it sometimes appears.
 Teach your child the true meaning of being a leader, and how the path to gaining those qualities takes strength and humility.
 Remind them of the importance of leaders in our society, and the need to keep their motives in check.
 The world will benefit from as many great leaders as are available.

 Take a moment to evaluate your child.
 Does your child lack self-esteem or confidence?
 Is your child shy or has difficulty speaking up in class?
 There are many ways to build self-esteem and self-confidence.
 Speech Crafters Speech and Debate Club is a great place to start.
-Through empowerment and encouragement, children ages 8 and up learn the process of communicating their own ideas, dreams and thoughts in a way that is clearly understood by the listener.
+Through empowerment and encouragement, children ages 7 and up learn the process of communicating their own ideas, dreams and thoughts in a way that is clearly understood by the listener.
 They develop leadership skills that will enable them to do better in school and feel confident about themselves and their abilities.
-And, the program is offered FREE to your child.
 Want to learn more about Speech Crafters Speech and Debate Club and how it can help rocket your child’s self-esteem and self-confidence as well as build leadership skills?
 Click HERE!

 Beverly Jones-Durr is an Author, Dynamic Speaker, Certified Life and Business Strategist and Educational Facilitator.
 She is Founder and Executive Director at Every Child Has a Story a 501c3 non-profit organization.
-Our programs, The Writer’s Vibe and Speech Crafters Speech and Debate Club - enhance self-esteem and confidence in children age 8 and up.
+Our programs, The Writer’s Vibe, Speech Crafters Speech and Debate Club, and Jr CEO Academy – enhance self-esteem and confidence in children age 7 and up.
 We have created programs that empower young people to command their voice, feelings, ideals, energy and intellect and use all of that to boost their communication skills.
 Speech Crafters Speech and Debate Club is a safe place for members to explore creativity and enhance their communication skills.
-What's the back door benefits?
-We're building Self Esteem and Self Confidence one child at a time creating tomorrow's leaders, TODAY!
+What’s the back door benefits?
+We’re building Self Esteem and Self Confidence one child at a time creating tomorrow’s leaders, TODAY!
 The Writer’s Vibe empowers kids to use words to write stories only they can write and become stellar wordsmiths whose talents will no doubt someday change the world.
+Jr CDEO Academy develops business entreprenurial skills in young people enabling them to build successful business today.
 Check us out and prepare to be amazed!
 You can also follow Beverly 0n Twitter, FaceBook and Pinterest